azmozaffari/Person-reID/README.md

 train without PCB

 python3 train.py  --gpu_ids 0 --model_name ft_ResNet50 --erasing_p 0.5 --train_all --train_dir "./dataset/modified_dataset/" --source market

-### extract features using pre-trained model
+### Extract features using pre-trained model

+query_type is "query" or "multi-query" depends on the data

-python3 test.py --PCB --gpu_ids 0  --source duke --target market --query_type multi_query
+python3 extract_features.py --PCB --gpu_ids 0  --source market --target duke --query_type multi_query

-it saves the file in ./rep folder
+it saves the files in ./rep folder
 ### Evaluate
+It could be one by one matching or summarized matching --S

+evaluate_gpu.py --PCB --gpu_ids 0  --source duke --target market --query_type multi_query --S

+Summarized matching means we use mean of the features and frame numbers for each tracklet instead of the one-by-one image matching
+###

 ### extract cosine features